jdorrance/serverless-ocr/README.md

 [`ocr`](functions/ocr) supports extracting text from images and "image" PDFs, while [`simple`](functions/simple) handles text extraction from the remaining formats.
 The side benefit of splitting into two functions is that we can configure the memory requirements of the two functions independently.

-We use [apex](http://apex.run/) for our development toolchain to deploy the AWS Lambda functions; the code for the two Lambda functions are found in the [functions](functions) directory.
+ [apex](http://apex.run/) for development toolchain to deploy the AWS Lambda functions; the code for the two Lambda functions are found in the [functions](functions) directory.
 To deploy to AWS (*Note* that the `-D` argument refers to dry run mode.)

     apex -D deploy